Wrong rook pawn: Defending king in front of pawn

 In a king and pawn versus king endgame with a rook pawn, the defending king only has to get in front of the pawn to draw the game.
 In contrast, in the endgame with a bishop and the wrong rook pawn, getting the defending king in front of the pawn will not necessarily draw.
-In this position from Edmar Mednis, White wins if it is his move.
+In this position from Edmar Mednis, White wins if it is their move.